BioGenies/shinydetails/inst/example_app/helpfiles/airquality_basic-plot.md

 ***

-This helpfile is under not finished yet
+This help file was generated automatically.